instead-hub/instead/doc/stead3-en.md

 }
 ```

-Design with allows you to get rid of extra nesting level in the code of the
-game.

-Second, you can declare objects directly within obj, or with describing their
+You can even declare your objects directly within a room definition.
+Here is
-definition:
+an example of how you might do that:

 ```
 room {